 To get this photo: Wind can be a garden photographer’s worst enemy, but on the blustery day when I snapped this shot, I made it my friend.
 By deliberately allowing the ephemeral, swaying grasses to blur, I put their sense of movement to work.
 With a little imagination, the viewer can almost hear and feel the wind.

 Tip: Pay attention to the background.
 These two photos demonstrate the difference that depth of field can make.
-In the left photo, the aperture (opening) that allows light into the camera was very narrow, bringing distracting background details into focus.
-The right photo was shot with a wider aperture, so only the objects closest to the camera are crisp and sharp.
+In the first photo, the aperture (opening) that allows light into the camera was very narrow, bringing distracting background details into focus.
+The second photo was shot with a wider aperture, so only the objects closest to the camera are crisp and sharp.

 Four easy ways to take better photos